ConPaaS-team/conpaas/docs/installation.rst

    new one.
 Details on how to do this vary depending on the choice of cloud where ConPaaS will run.
 Instructions on how to find or create a ConPaaS image suitable to run on Amazon EC2 can be found in :ref:`conpaas-on-ec2`.
-   The section :ref:`conpaas-on-opennebula` describes how to create a ConPaaS image for OpenNebula.
+   The section :ref:`conpaas-on-openstack` describes how to create a ConPaaS image for OpenStack and section :ref:`conpaas-on-opennebula` describes how to create an image for OpenNebula.

 #.
 Install and configure **cpsdirector** as explained in
    :ref:`director-installation`.
 All system configuration takes place in the